ssomers/Bron-Kerbosch/README.md

 ## Results

-Average seconds spent on a particular machine, in particular random graphs (but results seem consistent accross the random seed):
+Average seconds spent on a particular machine, in particular random graphs (but results seem consistent across the random seed):

 * Dense random graphs of order 100: Ver1 indeed can't cope.